 Lower School Drama offers all students an exciting platform to explore their own creativity and develop their acting and design skills collaboratively.
-The subject is delivered in a weekly single period of 50 minutes, taught in both specialist Drama studios, where learners will explore acting, costume, makeup, and mask design skills through both scripted and devised performance assignments based on various stimulus materials.
-There are opportunities to create i-Movies and perform their best work in class, with special assembly performances of their work where appropriate.
+The subject is delivered in a weekly single period of 50 minutes, taught in both specialist Drama studios, where learners will explore acting, costume, makeup, puppetry and mask design through both scripted and devised performance assignments based on various stimulus materials.
+There are opportunities for students to create iMovies and perform their best work in class, with special assembly performances of their work where appropriate.
 Academic Drama performance and design work will be showcased in the summer term for the whole year group to share publically.

-Year 8/Lower 4th Form
+Year 8/Lower Fourth

-Year 9/M4th Form
+Year 9/Middle Fourth Form